 Both are good, but I have a slight preference for Hawaiian rolls.
 They’re wonderfully soft and fluffy and just a little bit sweet!

 These styles of rolls generally come in 12 or 16 packs, all connected together.
 Keep the rolls together – it’s what makes these so easy!

 Use a serrated knife to cut the rolls in half vertically, but you’ll take off the top and leave the individual rolls attached together.

 Hate mayo?
 You won’t taste it in these.
 I had two self-proclaimed mayo haters who dug right into these.
-The garlic + horseradish masks the flavor — the mayo is really just there as a creamy base to help everything spread.
+The garlic + horseradish mask the flavor — the mayo is really just there as a creamy base to help everything spread.

 Don’t worry if you’re not a fan of spicy, either.
 Even the pint-sized crowd liked these — it’s just enough horseradish to add a little zing, without the fear of the sinus-clearing burn.

-Put the tops of the rolls back on, and pour a combination of melted butter, salt, garlic powder, dehydrated minced onion, and a oregano over top.
+Put the tops of the rolls back on, and pour a combination of melted butter, salt, garlic powder, dehydrated minced onion, and oregano over top.
 (This is the good stuff, friends.)

-Then just pop in the oven and bake until everything is hot, the cheese is starting to melt, and the buns are toasty.
+Then just pop them in the oven and bake until everything is hot, the cheese is starting to melt, and the buns are toasty.

 More Easy Entertaining Recipes: